Nonparametric estimation of the mixing density using polynomials: Approximation Classes

 \textit{Example 1 (b).
 Exponential Mixture (continued).} For the estimator exhibited in Example 1(b) for exponential mixtures, the isometry $T$ is such that $\sigma(t) = \tau(t) = 1/t$ with $a'=1/b$ and $b'=1/a$.
 Hence, the conclusion of Theorem \ref{theo_approxclass} holds if $a>0$.

-\textit{Example 2 and 3.
-Gamma Shape Mixture and Scale Mixture of Beta Distributions (continued).} In the case of a Gamma shape mixture given in Example 2 as well as in the case of a scale mixture of Beta distributions or uniform distributions considered in Example 3, the transform $T$ is the identity and hence Theorem \ref{theo_approxclass} applies.
+\textit{Example 2, 3 and 4.
+Gamma Shape Mixture, Scale Mixture of Beta Distributions and Exponential mixture with location parameter (continued).} In the cases of Example 2, 3 and 4, the transform $T$ is the identity and hence Theorem \ref{theo_approxclass} applies.
 However, this result is also obtained by Corollary 7.25 in \citet{ditzian87}.